Skip to main content

 How Does the Americans with Disabilities Act Apply?

-The Act (ADA) prohibits employers from making disability-related inquiries or requiring medical examinations unless they are part of a voluntary employee health program.
+The Americans with Disabilities Act (ADA) prohibits employers from making disability-related inquiries or requiring medical examinations unless they are part of a voluntary employee health program.
 The central legal and ethical question is whether a program with a substantial financial penalty can be considered truly “voluntary.”
 The EEOC has struggled with this question, issuing varying rules and guidance over the years.

 A crucial aspect of the ADA is the requirement for “reasonable accommodation.”
 This legal doctrine is most often applied to job functions, but it extends to all benefits and privileges of employment, including wellness programs.